 How Much You Should Save For Retirement

-Aiming for the $1 million level of savings is a good starting point, said Karen Kruzel, a fiduciary investment advisor at Unified Trust Company in Lexington, Ky.
+Aiming for the $1 million level of savings is a good starting point, said Karen Kruzel, a fiduciary investment advisor at Unified Trust Company in Lexington, Kentucky.

 If you plan to live an expensive retirement lifestyle that includes frequent travel or a vacation home purchase, you will likely need more than $1 million.
 Other people might need less, assuming they’re frugal in retirement and remain in good health.

-“No two people will have the same exact retirement needs,” said Chuck Mattiucci, a financial advisor with Fort Pitt Capital Group in Pittsburgh, Pa.
+“No two people will have the same exact retirement needs,” said Chuck Mattiucci, a financial advisor with Fort Pitt Capital Group in Pittsburgh, Pennsylvania.
 “There is no one-size-fits-all approach to retirement planning.”

 How To Estimate Your Needs

 To determine how much you’ll need, you have to think about what you want your retirement to look like.
-Typically, financial planners advise people to replace 70 percent to 85 percent of their income in retirement.
+Typically, financial planners advise people to replace 70% to 85% of their income in retirement.
 These funds can come from savings, Social Security and pension income.

 You can estimate your retirement income using Fidelity’s free online calculator or the free FuturePath planning tool from T. Rowe Price once you create a guest account.

-Financial planners typically recommend setting aside 15 percent of your salary annually (including matching contributions from an employer) to save enough for a comfortable retirement.
-A recent Fidelity Investments analysis of 401k participants who have salaries below $150,000 per year but $1 million or more in their accounts revealed that they save an average of 14 percent of their salaries.
+Financial planners typically recommend setting aside 15% of your salary annually (including matching contributions from an employer) to save enough for a comfortable retirement.
+A recent Fidelity Investments analysis of 401k participants who have salaries below $150,000 per year but $1 million or more in their accounts revealed that they save an average of 14% of their salaries.

-Unfortunately, 42 percent of Americans have less than $10,000 saved for retirement, according to a recent GOBankingRates survey.
+Unfortunately, 42% of Americans have less than $10,000 saved for retirement, according to a GOBankingRates survey.
 But you can still reach the $1 million mark if you start now and follow these tips.

 How To Save $1M

-On average, the stock market has returned 10 percent annually over the long term, but this rate is closer to 6 percent when you adjust for inflation.
+On average, the stock market has returned 10% annually over the long term, but this rate is closer to 6% when you adjust for inflation.
 Americans who start saving early have a strong advantage over those who wait until their 40s or even 50s to plan for retirement.